ImogenHay/COM3014-Group14-Event-Management-App/Event-Management-Service/README.md

   - Returns 201 if created successfully.
 - **GET {host}/events**
   - Returns list of all events in JSON format.
   - Returns 200 if successful.
+- **GET {host}/events/allCurrentUserEvents**
+  - Returns list of all events of current user in JSON format.
+  - Returns 200 if successful.
 - **GET {host}/events/:eventId**
   - Returns JSON object of :eventId.